bdorry/nexmo-developer/_use_cases/en/digital-marketplace-client-sdk.md

 ## Create a Nexmo application

-You can most easily create a Nexmo Application in the Dashboard.
+You can create a Nexmo Application in the Dashboard.
+You can do this with the following steps:

 1. In the Dashboard go to [Your Applications](https://dashboard.nexmo.com/applications).
 2. Click **Create a new application**.